Killer545537/Sem-5-Notes/Financial-Engineering/Financial-Engineering.typ

 #figure(
   image("imgs/Effect-Of-Coupon-Rate.png", height: 25%),
-  caption: [Effect of Coupon Rate on Price-Yield Curve] )
+  caption: [Effect of Coupon Rate on Price-Yield Curve], )

 ==== Effect of Time of Maturity

 #figure(
   image("imgs/Effect-Of-Maturity.png", height: 25%),
-  caption: [Effect of Time of Maturity on Price-Yield Curve] )
+  caption: [Effect of Time of Maturity on Price-Yield Curve], )

 Thus, we can draw the following conclusions: